linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Money Market Mutual Fund Liquidity Facility.md

    - Collateral that is eligible for pledge under the Facility must be one of the following types:
 	  1. U.S. Treasuries & Fully Guaranteed Agencies;
 	  1. Securities issued by U.S. Government Sponsored Entities;
-	  1. Asset-backed commercial paper,  unsecured commercial paper,  or a negotiable certificate of deposit that is issued by a U.S. issuer,  and that has a short-term rating at the time purchased from the Fund or pledged to the Reserve Bank in the top rating category (e.g.,  not lower than A 1,  F 1,  or P 1,  as applicable) from at least two major nationally recognized statistical rating organizations ("NRSRO") or,  if rated by only one major NRSRO,  is rated within the top rating category by that NRSRO;
+	  1. Asset-backed [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]],  unsecured [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]],  or a negotiable certificate of deposit that is issued by a U.S. issuer,  and that has a short-term rating at the time purchased from the Fund or pledged to the Reserve Bank in the top rating category (e.g.,  not lower than A 1,  F 1,  or P 1,  as applicable) from at least two major nationally recognized statistical rating organizations ("NRSRO") or,  if rated by only one major NRSRO,  is rated within the top rating category by that NRSRO;
 	  1. U.S. municipal short-term debt (excluding variable rate demand notes) that:
 		 i.
 Has a maturity that does not exceed 12 months; and Ii.
 At the time purchased from the Fund or pledged to the Reserve Bank: